hwalaz/darksky-micro-proxy/README.md

 > To prevent API key abuse, you should set up a proxy server to make calls to our API behind the scenes.
 > Then you can provide forecasts to your clients without exposing your API key.

+## The Solution

+As recommends by Dark Sky you can use a proxy server to consume the API and then pass the JSON to the client. **Darksky Micro Proxy** is a microservice proxy created with [Micro](https://github.com/zeit/micro) and hosted on [Zeit | Now](https://zeit.co/now).
+It will proxy your request (latitude,longitude) to Darksky API and will give you back their response.

 ## Use it

 Test it here: current temperature for [Berlin (54.62, 8.96)](https://dci-fbw12-darksky.now.sh/?54.62,8.96).

-## The Solution

-As recommends by Dark Sky you can use a proxy server to call the API and pass the JSON to the client. **Darksky Micro Proxy** is a microservice proxy created with [Micro](https://github.com/zeit/micro) and hosted on [Zeit | Now](https://zeit.co/now).

 ## Setup and deploy on Now